 To combat this issue, PatSnap has developed a smart search feature to make the whole business of patent searching a lot easier.

 How does it work?

 The smart search works by helping you to build a query based on both your history and commonly used elements used within a search.

-You can access the smart search by using the search bar found on the analytics homepage, as seen in the image below.
+You can access the smart search by using the search bar found via simple search, as seen in the image below.